 Setting Visibility

 Setting Day Night

-MALS HI-RAIL Less than 3 miles.
-Less than 3
+MALS HI-RAIL ON Less than 3 miles.
+Less than 3 miles.

-ON Less than 5 miles. miles.

 MALS LOW When requested.
-3 miles or
+3 miles or more.

-when requested. more.

 \At locations providing part-time flight service, the MALSR must be set to low intensity during the hours of darkness when the station is unmanned.